-- A Medical Scheme Fees Tax Credit (MTC) may also be available to reduce an individual's tax liability.
-An MTC is a rebate in respect of contributions made to a registered medical scheme by individuals below 65 years of age.6 - The PAYE and provisional tax paid (jointly referred to as "tax credits") by the taxpayer during the year of assessment are finally deducted from the taxpayer's income tax to arrive at the final income tax liability.
-This will result in a net amount that is either due by the taxpayer or which is refundable to the taxpayer. - Note that foreign tax credits which are payable on foreign income which is subject to tax in South Africa may also be deducted from the income tax due by an individual, but they may not result in a refund.
+- > Tertiary rebate: R2 250 - A medical scheme fees tax credit (MTC) may also be available to reduce an individual's tax liability.
+An MTC is a rebate for contributions made to a registered medical scheme by individuals below 65 years of age. - The PAYE and provisional tax paid (jointly referred to as "tax credits") by the taxpayer during the year of assessment are finally deducted from the taxpayer's income tax to arrive at the final income tax liability.
+This will result in a net amount that is either due by the taxpayer or which is refundable to the taxpayer. - Note that foreign tax credits which are payable on foreign income which is subject to tax in South Africa may also be deducted from the income tax due by an individual, but may not result in a refund.
 Any foreign tax credits not allowed in a particular year of assessment may be carried forward to the subsequent year of assessment, and are subject to certain restrictions.